QED-it/zkinterface/rust/src/GET_STARTED.md

 - Metadata providing additional instructions to the proving system.

-The exact structure of this information is specified in a Flatbuffers schema called `zkinterface.fbs` in this repository, along with inline documentation.
+The exact structure of this information is specified in a FlatBuffers schema called `zkinterface.fbs` in this repository, along with inline documentation.
 See the respective structures: GateSystem, Witness, CircuitHeader.

 In this guide, the structures are stored in intermediary files for ease and clarity.
 However, streaming implementations without storage are also supported.